-Now that you’ve graduated (congratulations!) and have some free time on your hands, we thought of some classic movies that would be seriously beneficial to watch on a rainy night this summer.
+Now that you’ve graduated (congratulations!) and have some free time on your hands, we thought of some classic movies that would be seriously beneficial to watch on a snowy night.

 Into the Wild